mizutomo/MSMG/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Mixed-Signal Methodogology Guide's documentation!
+Welcome to Mixed-Signal Methodology Guide's documentation!
 ==============================================================

 Contents:

 .. toctree::
   :maxdepth: 2

+  Ch3_AMS_Behavioral_Modeling